 Pneumatic Haptic VR Glove

-Last year I started looking at creating a force-feedback VR glove.
+I have been looking at creating a force-feedback VR glove.
 I think this sort of peripheral will be the next step in immersion for VR.
 There are several companies making VR glove that rely on vibration motors to tell the user when they are touching a virtual object but in my view this design is less immersive than holding a physical controller.

 And the easiest way to prototype with pneumatics?
 Lego Technic :)

 Updates are posted @FulbyTech and in the blog linked below.

 See blog posts for more images